 $C_3H_5N_2O^+$ (m/z 85.04) product ion.
-This product was observed in all systems and with a very high intensity.
+This product was observed in all simulations and with a very high intensity.
 It is the most abundant product in biotin, oxybiotin and N-biotin, while it is not reported in experiments.
 The mechanism is reported in Scheme 8.
-In some cases, the neutral further breaks in two molecules ( $CH_2X + C_6H{10}O_2$ , where X = S or O).
-This occurs only in biotin and oxybiotin.
+In some biotin and oxybiotin simulations, the neutral further breaks in two molecules $(CH_2X + C_6H{10}O_2$, where X = S or O).
 The product ions are the same in all the systems, since the isolobal analog groups are in the neutral molecule after fragmentation.
-The abundance of this ion in simulations and discrepancy with respect to experiment can have at least three origins: (i) simulations are performed at relatively high energy and the direct collision of the Ar on the linear chain can enhance this pathway; (ii) the product ion can further react and we do not observe these secondary reactions due to limitations in simulation time-length; (iii) an artefact due to the semi-empirical Hamiltonian; (iv) the experimental detector can be optimized for ions of higher m/z values and the low side of the experimental range can be underestimated.
+The abundance of this ion in simulations and discrepancy with respect to experiment can have different origins.
+We have mentioned two possible reasons in section 3.2: (i) simulations are performed at relatively high energy and the direct collision of the Ar on the linear chain can enhance this pathway; (ii) the experimental detector can be optimized for ions of higher m/z values and the low side of the experimental range can be underestimated.
+These reasons are, based on our experience, the most probable source of discrepancy but we should mention also two other possible reasons: (iii) the product ion can further react and we do not observe these secondary reactions due to limitations in simulation timelength; (iv) an artifact due to the semi-empirical Hamiltonian.